 I go to Txirimiri on Calle Humilladero when I want pintxos that remind me why San Sebastián is overrated.
 They do txangurro (spider crab) on toast that's rich enough to ruin your appetite for three rounds, but you order it anyway because the texture is perfect.
 Tiny place.
 Always packed.
 No reservations.
 You wait, you eat standing, you leave happy.

 The rhythm shifts as Sunday ages.
 Morning is families with strollers.
 Afternoon is friend groups claiming outdoor terraces.
 By evening, it's young professionals and anyone who forgot Monday exists.
-Walk from the plaza to Puerta del Sol and you're there in about 15 minutes on foot.
+Walk from the plaza to Puerta del Sol, and you're there in about 15 minutes on foot.

 Small neighborhood park with benches under trees near Almagro

 There's a tiny park near Calle Almagro where I go with a book when deadlines crush me.
 Just a square of grass and some benches.
-The light filters through trees in this specific way that makes everything feel manageable.
-Older couples sit there in mornings, not talking, just existing next to each other.
+The light filters through the trees in this specific way that makes everything feel manageable.
+Older couples sit there in the mornings, not talking, just existing next to each other.
 That's the Chamberí rhythm: calm, consistent, unbothered.
 These are the hidden gems in Madrid that most visitors miss completely.

 Art gallery entrance with exhibitions poster on Letras street La Fiambrera Gallery